- Home

 With their Salesforce contract set to expire on January 30th, Xpon had a narrow window to address these challenges and restore operational control.

-Xpon tackled these issues by transitioning to HubSpot, adopting a phased approach that prioritised marketing functionality by late January, with sales operations to follow.
+Xpon tackled these issues by transitioning to HubSpot, adopting a phased approach that prioritised marketing functionality, with sales operations to follow.
 Tim led the effort, partnering with ScaleStation to unify their systems and unleash their potential.

 The timeline was tight but achievable.
 Marketing operations had to be operational by January 30th, coinciding with the Salesforce contract's end.
 ScaleStation started scoping in November, accessing Salesforce, Pardot, and spreadsheets to map data and workflows.